click on the link at the bottom of this page to be taken to the online application form!

 - Navigable waterways for canoeing.

-- Site features include Merchant’s Row, Voyageurs, Woodland Native village, and military encampment.
+- Site features include Merchant’s Row, Voyageurs, Woodland Native village, military encampment, New France, etc.

 - Weapons firing demonstrations, including artillery and a timeline of weaponry.